Banking Bank Reviews

 How does Greenlight work?

-The basics of Greenlight are the same as those of GoHenry, with debit cards for kids and tools to help parents teach kids about money.
-As a parent, you can automate allowances and pay for extra tasks your children do.
-Children can customize their debit cards with a photo of their choice.
+The basics of Greenlight are the same as those of Acorns Early, with debit cards for kids and tools to help parents teach kids about money.
+But Greenlight offers more ways for your kids or teens to use their money and interact with the platforms.

-Key features of Greenlight:
+Key features of Greenlight

 Greenlight is also FDIC-insured for the banking products and Securities Investor Protection Corp.-insured for the investing account.
-With Greenlight, parents can fund their accounts from a bank account or debit card and send money to up to five kids.

 Get a one-month free trial of Greenlight | Read our Greenlight review.

-How GoHenry and Greenlight are similar
+How Acorns Early and Greenlight are similar

 • Free one-month trial period